pschatzmann/logic-analyzer/README.md

 I wanted to come up with a better design and provide a [simple Arduino C++ Library](https://pschatzmann.github.io/logic-analyzer/html/annotated.html) that implements the [SUMP protocol](https://www.sump.org/projects/analyzer/protocol/) and clearly separates the generic functionality from the processor specific in order to support an __easy rollout to new architectures__: The only common precondition is the Arduino API.

-To come up with an basic implementation for a specific board you just need to implement a specific config.
 I am currently providing implementations for

 - AVR Processors
 - ESP32